Skip to content

 What does a camp metal roof cost?

-The same statewide ranges apply: standing seam at roughly $10 to $18 per square foot installed, with whole-house projects commonly between $20,000 and $34,000.
-Small camp footprints often land below those whole-house numbers; steep cottage rooflines and lake access can push labor the other way.
+The same statewide picture applies: national cost guides put standing seam at roughly $8 to $39 per square foot installed and disagree with each other by about a factor of four, with metal type driving most of the spread.
+Small camp footprints land below any whole-house figure because there is simply less roof; steep cottage rooflines and lake access can push labor the other way.

 Who performs the work?

 An independent local metal roofing professional who works the lakes towns.
-Granite State Metal Roofing is a free matching service and never performs roofing work itself.
+Granite State Metal Roofing is a free referral service and never performs roofing work itself.

 Tell us the camp's town and your project, wherever you live.
 We connect you with an independent local metal roofing professional, free.